RotorWay: 2010s

 In July 2015 the company introduced the RotorWay RW7 model at AirVenture.
 However, by the end of 2016 the webpage announcing it had been removed and the project seems to have not entered production.

+2020s

-In 2021 the company's factory location, designs and assets were purchased by a new company, Rotor X Aircraft Manufacturing, who hired many of the former employees and now supply kits and parts for the aircraft.
+In 2021 the company's factory location, designs and assets were purchased by Rotor X Aircraft Manufacturing, and RotorWay ceased business.
+AOPA reported that Rotor X stated it would continue producing kits and offering parts for existing RotorWay models.

+In 2023, Aero-News Network reported receiving complaints from customers alleging non-delivery or partial delivery of kits and parts, and reported multiple legal disputes involving the company.
+Court dockets show contract-related cases filed against Rotor X in federal court in Arizona during 2023.

+Rotor X filed a Chapter 11 bankruptcy case in the District of Arizona in October 2023; the case was dismissed for failure to file required information and later closed.
+In January 2024, Aero-News Network reported that Rotor X announced a management transition and stated an intent to resume business operations.